FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/testing/coverage.md

 which modified lines are not.

 Incremental test coverage is collected by Fuchsia's Commit Queue (CQ) infrastructure.
-When sending a change to CQ (Commit-Queue+1), you can click "show experimental tryjobs" to reveal a tryjob named `fuchsia-coverage`.
+When sending a change to CQ (Commit-Queue+1), you can click on the "Checks" tab, then under the three dot menu click "Show Additional Results", then in the filter text box enter "fuchsia-coverage" to find the tryjob that is responsible for collecting incremental coverage to show in Gerrit.
 When this tryjob is complete, your patch set should have absolute coverage (|Cov.|) and incremental coverage (ΔCov.)

 Maintaining high incremental test coverage for changes affecting a project helps keep test coverage high continuously.
 Particularly, it prevents introducing new